Family benefits and entitlements

 Social welfare supports

-The Department of Social Protection provides social welfare payments to support families including cohabiting couples and civil partnerships, particularly those with children.
+The Department of Employment Affairs and Social Protection provides social welfare payments to support families including cohabiting couples and civil partnerships, particularly those with children.
 These payments are both means-tested and based on social insurance contributions.
 Supports are also available for those in low-paid employment and for parents bringing children up without the support of a partner.
 There are also payments for orphans.
 Read about the various social welfare payments that are available here.

 Under EU regulations EU/EEA citizens and Swiss nationals who are employed or self-employed in Ireland and subject to the Irish Social Insurance system, do not have to satisfy the habitual residence condition to qualify for Family Benefits.